May 20, 2022

 SB 563: While many Maryland counties and cities require landlords to pass a property inspection and obtain a rental license to lawfully operate, the General Assembly had not yet prohibited landlords from using specialized eviction proceedings without proof of a valid rental license.
 This loophole has enabled illegally operating landlords to easily use the courts’ streamlined eviction procedures, incentivizing non-compliance with local laws, hurting renters who report the illegal activity, and undermining local agencies’ efforts to eradicate unsafe housing.
 SB 563 will address this problem by requiring landlords to show their valid rental license in any trial for FTPR, tenant holding over (THO), or breach of lease.
 However, an unlicensed landlord may proceed with a THO or breach of lease case if they show that the tenant’s acts caused the failure to obtain a license.
 In such cases, the landlord must provide 30 days’ notice to the tenant of that allegation.
 Additionally, this applies only in the six counties and more than fifteen municipalities that require rental licensing.
 It does not apply to breach of lease actions in which a landlord seeks to evict a tenant deemed to be “dangerous”.
 The opposition’s attempts to exempt multi-unit and federally subsidized properties from the bill failed.
 Unless vetoed by the Governor, the bill will take effect on October 1, 2022.
 Update May 27: The Governor vetoed the bill.

-HB 174: This bill will allow courts to consider evidence demonstrating that Maryland Department of the Environment (MDE) registration and lead inspection certificate information asserted in a FTPR complaint is invalid.
+HB 174: This bill will allow courts to consider evidence demonstrating that the Maryland Department of the Environment (MDE) registration and lead inspection certificate information asserted in a FTPR complaint is invalid.
 With MDE’s new Lead Rental Certification and Accreditation database, tenants can verify lead inspection certificates rapidly, and this bill allows tenants to challenge whether the landlord has a valid lead certificate in a failure-to-pay-rent eviction trial.
 The bill does not go into effect until October 1, 2023.

 HB 86 / SB 6: This bill accomplishes four areas of reform in landlord-tenant relations.
 Notably, the bill expands the ability of survivors of abuse (broadly defined, inclusive of domestic/partner violence, sexual assault, and stalking) to obtain early termination from their current lease with limited liability for future rent.
 Additionally, the bill establishes statewide transparency requirements for “ratio utility billing” (when landlords charge each tenant in a building a portion of the total energy and water bill), requires that landlords send tenants an estimate or invoice supporting any deductions from a security deposit, and requires landlords to make common area space available for tenant associations.
 The bill goes into effect on June 1, 2022, and will only apply to leases prospectively.